• Skip to primary navigation

 But really, what is a carrot cake without a sweet cream cheese frosting?
 The frosting adds a delightful creamy and sweetness to these cookies.

-toddler hand holding a cookie with frosting
+a toddler hand holding a frosted oatmeal cookie

 My kiddos absolutely love these cookies.
 And I am happy to give them!
 Not only are they packed with oats and carrots, but the added sugar is minimal and the nutrition is high.
 Plus, I know exactly what is in them - especially with the Cream Cheese From Scratch!